 If X509_V_FLAG_NOTIFY_POLICY is set and the policy checking is successful a special status code is set to the verification callback.
 This permits it to examine the valid policy tree and perform additional checks or simply log it for debugging purposes.

-By default some addtional features such as indirect CRLs and CRLs signed by different keys are disabled.
+By default some additional features such as indirect CRLs and CRLs signed by different keys are disabled.
 If X509_V_FLAG_EXTENDED_CRL_SUPPORT is set they are enabled.

 If X509_V_FLAG_USE_DELTAS ise set delta CRLs (if present) are used to determine certificate status.
 If not set deltas are ignored.